 - If panobinostat gets in the eyes, rinse with cool water.

 - Avoid star fruit, pomegranate or pomegranate juice, and grapefruit or grapefruit juice while you take panobinostat.

 - Take panobinostat at the same time of day.

-- Take as you have been told, even if you feel well.
+- Keep taking panobinostat as you have been told by your doctor or other health care provider, even if you feel well.